 I’ll let you talk more about YouTube and music and its strikes.
 Alright, so the first thing I would address for YouTube is the difference between a copyright claim and a copyright strike.
 A copyright claim is, is when YouTube sends you an email just to basically say, “Hey, you know, I have noticed that, we have noticed that you were playing a song that someone claimed the copyright owner claims”, and they will tell you in that email, this is not a strike against your channel.
 Only there’s no placed ad or ads on your video.
 In other words, you won’t be able to monetise that video if, you know, if it has copyrighted music in it.
 Right.
-So that’s, go ahead.
+Go ahead.

 Let’s break that down a bit because I was listening to some of your content and you were talking about in terms of music and who has a claim to that revenue and there’s lots of layers and it’s very complicated from what I understood.
 When you are a YouTube creator on YouTube and you monetise, from my understanding is that if you’re monetising, you’ve got music from someone, then you don’t get all of that revenue.
 You need to share that with the person who created the music, the music publishers, is that right?
 Yeah.

-So the music publishers for the most part control the copyright of the music, and then they distribute that to the song writers or sometimes producers.
+The music publishers for the most part control the copyright of the music, and then they distribute that to the song writers or sometimes producers.
 But on the other hand, if you play a song let’s say you play a song that the artist doesn’t want that song to be on your video just doesn’t want your channel or my channel to represent his or her music then that person could order what’s called a DMCA, Digital Millennium Copyright Act.
 They will force YouTube to take it down.